International researchers

 Support in special circumstances

-You may need support or advice during your time as a doctoral researcher or researcher.
+You may need support or advice during your time as a doctoral researcher or visiting scholar.
 Universität Hamburg offers myriad professional and confidential advising and counseling services.
-There are also other such offices throughout Hamburg.
+You can also find other similar offers throughout Hamburg.

 University advising offices